rusec/rusec.github.io/_sections/04-contact.md

 ---
 ## Subscribe

-Sign up here to recieve updaters from us about upcoming events, projects, or other news.
+Sign up here if you want us to send you updates about events, projects, or other news.

 <!-- Begin MailChimp Signup Form -->
 <link href="//cdn-images.mailchimp.com/embedcode/classic-081711.css" rel="stylesheet" type="text/css">